-Museum Education Fellow
+Bates College Museum of Art Museum Education Fellow

-The Fellowship is ideal for a motivated individual interested in art, education, and gaining professional experience working in a small but high-profile college art museum prior to pursuing advanced studies.
-While the focus is the education program, the Fellowship is designed to provide the recipient the opportunity to also gain curatorial, research, collection management, and administrative skills.
+The Fellowship is ideal for a motivated individual interested in art, education, and museums, and gaining professional experience working in a small but high-profile college art museum prior to pursuing advanced studies.
+While the focus is the education program, the Fellowship is designed to provide the recipient the opportunity to also gain knowledge in curatorial, research, collection management, and administrative skills.
 The Fellow will be an integral part of the Museum of Art staff.